openintegrationhub/OIH-Edge-Extension/README.md

 ## Test setup

 After cloning the repository there are two different test configurations present in the `mainconfig` folder.
 OIH Edge will automatically use the configuration file with the name `config.json`.

 ### Test case 1 `config.json` ###

-The standard configuration uses a 4 step Edge Flow with the following components:
+The standard configuration uses a 4-step Edge Flow with the following components:
 1. Demo connector component
 2. InfluxDB component
 3. Aggregator component